kamarabbas99/WareHouse-Inventory-app/README.md

 This system will be an improvement over other systems due to its centralized nature and will allow regular warehouse workers to be kept up to date on incoming stock added by managers.
 It will be superior to the old paper-based ledger systems which are harder to look up specific data in, and other spreadsheet applications which are often hard to read at a glance.

 This project will be deemed successful if firstly, both inventory managers and workers prefer this system over other contemporary options, and secondly, if the system can consistently keep track of all necessary inventory and order data without any errors.
 The first point can be decided via survey, and the second will be decided via vigorous testing throughout the creation of the project to ensure data is stored and modified correctly.

+## Features

+2. Account Permissions
+There will be one administrator of the Inventory and all the account permission requests will be emailed to him.
+The app will   prompt the user to enter first name, last name and employee ID and email address.
+He will get the response from the administrator with the credentials of his account.
+This feature will take 1 day to implement.

+10. Order Automation
+Some of the items(selected by user) will be automatically added to the cart everyday.
+The user can edit those items or add new items and then place the order.
+The order wont be placed unless and until its confirmed by the user.
+This functionality will take two days to implement.

+12. Reports
+There will be weekly reports on the order history.
+It will specify the quantity of product orders and quantity of product scraped(damaged items).
+It will be a tabular report which can be used to recognize popular items or non-popular items.
+This feature will take 2 days to implement.